Overview

 Apply per-session isolation in multi-tenant HTTP deployments

-When multiple agents share a single HTTP/SSE MCP server, each session must be isolated.
+When multiple agents share a single Streamable HTTP MCP server, each session must be isolated.
 Rate limits, credential scoping, and audit logs must be keyed to the session, not the server instance.

-Assign each client a session token at initialize time.
+Use the Mcp-Session-Id assigned at initialize time as the isolation key.
 Validate it on every subsequent request.
-Store session state (rate-limit counters, audit log entries) under the session token key.
+Store session state (rate-limit counters, audit log entries) under the session ID.
 Never allow one session to read another session’s state.

 Multi-tenant deployments also require care with secrets.
 A server that serves multiple organizations must scope credentials per organization at the session level, not at the server level.
 Mixing credentials across sessions is a data-isolation violation.